Automatic Geometric Decomposition for Analytical Inverse Kinematics

 \section{Experimental Evaluation and Comparison}

-We compare our method, i.e., the EAIK toolbox, to different frameworks on common 6R manipulators: The UR5 robot (three parallel and two intersecting axes), the Puma (spherical wrist and two intersecting axes), and the ABB IRB 6640 (spherical wrist and two parallel axes).
-A Franka Emika Panda (spherical wrist) represents the category of redundant 7R robots, which we solve by joint-locking.
-We further use two conceptual manipulators from~\cite{elias_canonical}: The ``Spherical" (spherical wrist) and ``3-Parallel" (three parallel axes) robot.
-We compare the computational efficiency and accuracy of our method to that of \textit{IKFast}~\cite{rosenDiankov}, the learning-based IKFlow method \cite{Ames2022}, as well as the numerical Gauss-Newton (GN) and Levenberg-Marquard (LM) solvers implemented in the Python Robotics Toolbox \cite{rtb}.
-All experiments were conducted on a computer with an AMD Ryzen 7 8-core processor and 64GB of DDR4 memory within Ubuntu 22.04.
+We compare our method to different frameworks on common 6R manipulators: the UR5 robot (three parallel and two intersecting axes, \underline{class 8}), the Puma (spherical wrist and two intersecting axes, \underline{class 9}), and the ABB IRB 6640 (spherical wrist and two parallel axes, \underline{class 9}).
+A Franka Emika Panda (spherical wrist after kinematic inversion, \underline{class 6}) represents the category of redundant 7R robots, which we solve by locking joint~7.
+We further use two fictitious manipulators from~\cite{elias_canonical}: The ``Spherical" (spherical wrist, \underline{class 9}) and ``3-Parallel" (three parallel axes, \underline{class 8}) robot.
+Although derivations for these manipulators were already shown in~\cite{elias_canonical}, the URDF and DH parameterizations used in our experiments did not naturally exhibit coinciding joint frames at axis intersection points.
+Hence, the original derivations fail when applied directly and rely on a tedious reformulation of the manipulator kinematics by a human.
+Our method resolves this issue via kinematic remodeling and inversion.
+We compare the computation speed and accuracy of our method to that of IKFast~\cite{rosenDiankov}, the learning-based IKFlow method \cite{Ames2022}, as well as the numerical Gauss-Newton~(GN) and Levenberg-Marquardt~(LM) solvers implemented in the Python Robotics Toolbox~\cite{rtb}.
+Our experiments with IKBT~\cite{IKBT} showed certain problems ranging from slow file generation to non-functional code.
+In our opinion, its strength lies in the fully symbolic output in the form of LaTeX code.
+Other publicly available solvers, like YAIK\footnote{YAIK implementation: \url{https://github.com/weigao95/yaik}}, show promising results but lack an underlying scientific publication and basic documentation.
+As IKFast is well-maintained and the current standard way of deriving analytical IK, it serves as the baseline against which we compare.
+All experiments were conducted on an AMD~Ryzen~7 8-core CPU.